The Cricket in Times Square: Plot

-Adaptation
+Adaptations

+In 1971, Miller-Brody Productions recorded a dramatization of the book for Newbery Award Records.
+Narrated by William Griffis, the dramatization featured Herb Duncan as Tucker, Lionel Wilson as Chester, Earl Hammond as Harry, Scott Jacoby as Mario, Bryna Raeburn as Mama and John (Red) Kullers as Papa.

 In 1973, Chuck Jones wrote and directed a short animated version of The Cricket in Times Square with Mel Blanc cast as the voice of Tucker Mouse and Paul; Les Tremayne as the voices of Chester Cricket, Harry Cat, Papa Bellini, and Mr. Smedley; June Foray as Mama Bellini; and Kerry MacLane as Mario.
 The special aired on ABC on April 24, 1973.

 Jones also wrote and directed two animated sequels, A Very Merry Cricket (1973) and Yankee Doodle Cricket (1975).

 Sequels

 Selden wrote six sequels to the book: Tucker's Countryside (1969), Harry Cat's Pet Puppy (1974), Chester Cricket's Pigeon Ride (1981), Chester Cricket's New Home (1983), Harry Kitten and Tucker Mouse (1986), and The Old Meadow (1987).
 Furthermore, in 2011 Macmillan released three Harry Cat and Tucker Mouse books by Thea Feldman based on characters in The Cricket in Times Square: Harry to the Rescue!, Starring Harry, and Tucker's Beetle Band.